 She sat on a log and put her face in her hands, looking twice as old as her years.
-Papa told us: keep moving toward the border.
+Papa told us earlier: Keep moving toward the border.
 Don’t try to go back, don’t leave the woods, stay hidden.
 Mama quietly cursed herself for letting them take my sister along.
 I moved to comfort her.
 She hugged me and then gently pushed me away.
 Later, she prayed.

 Papa said he and Tito would go to a nearby village to buy more rice.
 My sister pleaded to go with them, saying she was bored, why can’t she go into the village, too?

 “Stay here with your mother and guard the camp,” Papa told me.
 “If we’re not back by sundown, pick up and move on without us.
 Mama will know where to go.
 Don’t try to find us.
 Shoot anyone who comes near.”

 They left for the village, the three of them, my sister’s bent Saint Christopher medallion dangling on a string around her neck.